green-coding-solutions/eco-ci-energy-estimation/README.md

   ECO_CI_SEND_DATA: "false"
 ```

 Then, for each job you need to export the artifacts.
-We currently export the pipeline data as a regular artifact, as well as make use of Gitlab's [Metric Report](https://docs.gitlab.com/ee/ci/testing/metrics_reports.html) artifact (which we output to the default metrics.txt):
+We currently export the pipeline data as a regular artifact, as well as make use of GitLab's [Metric Report](https://docs.gitlab.com/ee/ci/testing/metrics_reports.html) artifact (which we output to the default metrics.txt):

 ```
 artifacts: